eduardohki/runlevel0.me/content/blog/it-platform-essentials.md

 This includes owning their code, databases, monitoring, patching and infrastructure.

-The role of the Platform Team is to educate, enable and provide _paved ways_ for teams to be more more productive while keeping their capability to independently decide how they will solve these problems.
+The role of the Platform Team is to educate, enable and provide _paved ways_ for teams to be more productive while keeping their capability to independently decide how they will solve these problems.

 Should Product Teams need or choose to deviate from these _paved ways_, they must take the responsibility for and